0xScratch/LFGHO-GHOShare/README.md

 - Contract manages repayments to make sure they are made on time to avoid liquidation.
 - Users don't have to lock up capital; they can leverage their assets by borrowing against them.
 - When a user needs to delegate GHO to another user for an expense, they sign an EIP 2612 permit message with the details of the delegation.
 This can be submitted to the token contract to obtain the allowed amount without requiring the delegator to perform a transaction, making it easier/smooth and saving gas fees.
-- Workflow system using account abstraction??
+- Incorporate a workflow system using account abstraction (AA)
 - Cost Splitting Templates for recurring expenses

 ## Payments
+The protocol allows for a combination of transactions where the user can supply ETH as collateral, borrow GHO and switch and transfer the borrowed GHO into ETH, using 1inch.
+Here the user maintains 100% of their exposure to ETH while still utilising the GHO token for payments.

 ### Custom payment protocol:
 - The protocol allows for a combination of transactions where the user can supply ETH as collateral, borrow GHO, and switch and transfer the borrowed GHO into ETH, using 1inch.
 - Here the user maintains 100% of their exposure to ETH while still utilizing the GHO token for payments.
 - Chainlink CCIP for cross-network transactions
-- 1inch fork for token swapping,
+- 1inch fork is used for token swapping,

 ## Activity/Social:

 ### Displaying activity of friends transactions, swaps, and deposits:
 - GHO facilitator activity shown using Ethereum Mainnet GraphQL subgraph endpoint - which indexes events and can be used to query data about GHO facilitator and interactions with the Aave v3 market.
 - Contract State Data: Query balance of a friend's account, like GHO data functions such as `totalSupply()`, `balanceOf()`, `allowance()`.
-- Event Logs: Use filters for certain transactions or friends' accounts to emit logs for payments, swaps, or historical balance.
-Functions such as `Transfer()`, `Approval()`.
+- Event Logs: Use filters for certain transactions or friends' accounts to emit logs for payments, swaps, or historical balance using functions such as `Transfer()`, `Approval()`.
 - Historical information in the activity tab is useful for safety features, allowing users to see if they have transacted with a specific friend before.
-- An iOS Notification alert to sender and receiver for confirmation of funds is triggered through the event logs.
+- An notification alert will be sent to sender and receiver for confirmation of funds is triggered through the event logs.
 - Customizable Privacy for what is displayed in the activity tab.

 # Images